Since every stroke is different, every patient will have a different stroke recovery process.

 (Hint: Repetition, like we mentioned earlier, is the key to a fast recovery.)

-Treatments During Stroke Recovery
+Treatments for the Stroke Recovery Process

 Learning how to recover from stroke is all about finding the best treatments for stroke side effects.